 #2 The USA

 Whilst many of us are big fans of Halloween, the holiday is relatively new in the States.
 It was brought over from Catholic Europe by Scottish and Irish immigrants in the 19th Century.
-Whether it is a family day out to a pumpkin patch, carving jack-o-lanterns or trick or treating, there is so much to see and do!
+Whether it is a family day out to a pumpkin patch, carving jack-o-lanterns or trick or treating, there is so much to see and do – take these 5 thrilling Halloween activity ideas, for example.

 It doesn’t matter if you wear a spooky or beautiful costume – Halloween is an event where everybody takes a lot of pictures.
 Why not be prepared to take the best pictures?
 Read these cool Halloween photography tips!